MarianoMolina/project_alice/README.md

 - Execute tasks with custom parameters
 - Run tasks directly from the frontend, or programatically with the workflow container's API
 - Supported task types include:
-  - Workflow
+  - Workflow -> Combine other tasks
-  - API tasks: Reddit, Wikipedia, Google, Exa, and Arxiv search
+  - API tasks: Reddit, Wikipedia, Google, Exa, and Arxiv search -> Retrieve information
   - Agentic tasks:
-    - PromptAgentTask: Including CheckTask, CodeExecutionLLMTask and CodeGenerationLLMTask
+    - Prompt Agent Tasks: Including the base PromptAgentTask, and CheckTask, CodeExecutionLLMTask and CodeGenerationLLMTask
+    - Agent Tasks: WebScrapeBeautifulSoupTask, TextToSpeechTask, GenerateImageTask, and EmbeddingTask

 ### 2. Intelligent Chat
 - Create and manage chat conversations with AI agents
-- Add task results from the database to ongoing conversations
+- Add references from other conversations or task executions to enrich the chat context
 - Integrate new tasks as tools for the active agent during chat
-- Support for various message types (text, image, video, audio, file)
+- Support for various message types (text, image, video, audio, file) -> automatic transcript is created so the agent can interpret
-- Deploy these agents wherever you want, since the workflow API offers an endpoint to create chat completions.
+- Deploy these agents wherever you want, since the workflow API offers an endpoint to create chat completions

 ### 3. Extensible Framework
 - Modular architecture allowing easy addition of new components